- Explain the random walk theory

 The Housing Bubble and the Financial Crisis of 2007

-The housing boom and bust in the United States, and the resulting multi-trillion-dollar decline in home equity, started with the fall of home prices starting in 2007.
-As home values fell, many home prices fell below the amount owed on the mortgage and owners stopped paying and defaulted on their loan.
+The housing boom and bust in the United States, and the resulting multi-trillion-dollar decline in home equity, began with the fall of home prices starting in 2007.
+As home values dipped, many home prices fell below the amount the borrower owed on the mortgage and owners stopped paying and defaulted on their loan.
 Banks found that their assets (loans) became worthless.
 Many financial institutions around the world had invested in mortgage-backed securities, or had purchased insurance on mortgage-backed securities.
 When housing prices collapsed, the value of those financial assets collapsed as well.
 The asset side of the banks’ balance sheets dropped, causing bank failures and bank runs.
 Around the globe, financial institutions were bankrupted or nearly so.
-The result was a large decrease in lending and borrowing, referred to as a freezing up of available credit.
+The result was a large decrease in lending and borrowing, or a freezing up of available credit.
 When credit dries up, the economy is on its knees.
 The crisis was not limited to the United States.
 Iceland, Ireland, the United Kingdom, Spain, Portugal, and Greece all had similar housing boom and bust cycles, and similar credit freezes.

 If businesses cannot access financial capital, they cannot make physical capital investments.
 Those investments ultimately lead to job creation.
-So when credit dried up, businesses invested less, and they ultimately laid off millions of workers.
+When credit dried up, businesses invested less, and they ultimately laid off millions of workers.
 This caused incomes to drop, which caused demand to drop.
 In turn businesses sold less, so they laid off more workers.
 Compounding these events, as economic conditions worsened, financial institutions were even less likely to make loans.

 To make matters even worse, as businesses sold less, their expected future profit decreased, and this led to a drop in stock prices.
 Combining all these effects led to major decreases in incomes, demand, consumption, and employment, and to the Great Recession, which in the United States officially lasted from December 2007 to June 2009.
 During this time, the unemployment rate rose from 5% to a peak of 10.1%.
 Four years after the recession officially ended, unemployment was still stubbornly high, at 7.6%, and 11.8 million people were still unemployed.